dstr89/corona-advanced-logging/README.md

 log.directory = system.DocumentsDirectory
 -- Maximum number of log files log.numberOfRollingFiles = 6
--- Set to true if you want to trace module name and line number on each info log message log.debugCalls = true
+-- Set to true if you want to trace module name and line number on each info message log.debugCalls = true
 -- Maximum depth for caller traceing log.debugCallDepth = 4